Let Love Find You-Especially When You Feel Desperate

 - You recognize the unconditional nature of your feelings for them.

-- You recognize the other person’s unconditional nature of their feelings for you as well.
+- You also recognize the other person’s unconditional nature of their feelings for you.

-“True love” is not elusive, but it can certainly be easy to miss if you’re not sure what authentic love is and how it differs from superficial attraction or obsession.
+“True love” is not elusive, but it can certainly be easy to miss if we’re not sure, in our own hearts, what authentic love is and how it differs from superficial attraction or obsession, especially when one’s sexual satisfaction is a key motivational aspect of the search.

 Recognizing real love in ourselves is necessary if we want to be able to recognize it in others and cultivate it in a relationship.